sogou/workflow/docs/en/about-upstream.md

   * dns_ttl_default: The default ttl in the dns cache in seconds, and the default value is 12 hours.
 The dns cache is for the current process, that is, the process will disappear after exiting, and the configuration is only valid for the current process
   * dns_ttl_min: The shortest effective time of dns in seconds, and the default value is 3 minutes.
 It is used to decide whether to perform dns again when communication fails and retry.
   * max_fails: the number of [continuous] failures that triggered fusing (Note: each time the communication is successful, the count will be cleared)
   * Weight: weight, the default value is 1, which is only valid for main.
-It is used for Upstream random strategy selection, the larger the weight is, the easier it is to be selected; this parameter is meaningless under other strategies
+It is used for Upstream weighted random strategy selection and consistent hash strategy selection, the larger the weight is, the easier it is to be selected.
   * server_type: main/backup configuration, main by default (server_type=0).
 At any time, the main servers in the same group are always at higher priority than backups
   * group_id: basis for grouping, the default value is -1. -1 means no grouping (free).
 A free backup can be regarded as backup to any main server.
 Any backup with group is always at higher priority than any free backup.